ywen/model_presenter/README.md

 So assuming ```amount_remains``` is ```46780```.
 The ```formatted_amount_remains``` returns ```$ 467.80```

+## Convention for Using with Rails

+In a Rails controller, I always initializes one and only one instance variable for using it in view - an instance of a Presenter class.
+The presenter have all necessary logic to make the view as dumb as possible.
+And all the logic can be unit tested just like any PORO, make your testing effort easy and enjoyable.

 ## Rspec Macros

 The gem provides some rspec macros for speeding up your test effort for your presenters.
 To use it, in your ```spec_helper.rb``` among your other setup: